 When we expect people to work for free, to bend over backward to meet our needs, or even to donate their time in the interest of a worthy cause, it makes us, not them, look bad.
 It’s insulting to suggest others work for free.
 It shows exactly how much we value their time, their work, and their lives outside of work.

 If teachers choose to donate labor that’s their business, but they should never be asked or expected to.

-Lawyers charge, doctors keep office hours, cops get paid overtime.
+Lawyers charge, doctors keep office hours, cops and nurses get paid overtime.
 Taking advantage of a teacher’s passion, dedication, generosity, or sense of obligation is wrong.

 If a committee is important enough to create, then it’s important enough to pay teachers to be on it.